satoren/kaguya/docs/api_reference/preprocessor_option.rst

      .. code-block:: lua

-       --io.stdin is created by lua standard libray. kaguya_binded_receive_userdata_fn(io.stdin) -- Error not detected. this is undefined behavior.
+       --io.stdin is created by lua standard library. kaguya_binded_receive_userdata_fn(io.stdin) -- Error not detected. this is undefined behavior.

 |

 * KAGUYA_NO_VECTOR_AND_MAP_TO_TABLE

-  If difined, std::map and std::vector will not be converted to a lua-table
+  If defined, std::map and std::vector will not be converted to a lua-table

 |

 * KAGUYA_NO_STD_VECTOR_TO_TABLE

-  If difined, std::vector will not be converted to a lua-table
+  If defined, std::vector will not be converted to a lua-table

 |

 * KAGUYA_NO_STD_MAP_TO_TABLE

-  If difined, std::map will not be converted to a lua-table
+  If defined, std::map will not be converted to a lua-table

 |